funcionante/makerlab/_docs/specification/wiki.md

 new units to them (the physical manifestation of a given item), and maintaining projects' pages if the need rises.

-Requisitions are tracked by the manager, who is also capable of manually edit them.
+Requisitions are tracked by the manager, who is also capable of manually editing them.

 Being the mentor a special role, after authenticating himself via UA he needs to